xraypy/xraylarch/doc/fitting.rst

 process is not as hard as it sounds, and all the topics will be discussed in more detail below.

+As mentioned above, the objective function needs to follow fairly strict guidelines.
+The first argument must be a Larch group, and the return value

 Parameters
 ===============